ReoKey1/promptgenius/README.md

-# PromptGenius
+# Prompt-U

 **The AI prompt optimization platform that makes your prompts better.**

-PromptGenius is a complete SaaS application that analyzes, scores, and optimizes AI prompts to help users get consistent, high-quality results from AI tools like ChatGPT, Claude, and others.
+Prompt-U is a complete SaaS application that analyzes, scores, and optimizes AI prompts to help users get consistent, high-quality results from AI tools like ChatGPT, Claude, and others.

 ## 🎯 What Is This?